Little Island at Pier 55: Cancellation and revival

-Opening
+Operation

 The idea of performances in the park was created midway through the park's development.
 Among the artistic advisors Diller hired were film director Stephen Daldry, playwright George Wolfe, and theater film producer Scott Rudin.
 In early 2021, Little Island's developers announced that the park would have a program of artists in residence.
 The first artists in residence are choreographer Ayodele Casel, and thespians Tina Landau, Michael McElroy, and the PigPen Theatre Company.
 The residencies had been planned before the COVID-19 pandemic, but because of restrictions that prevented indoor performances, Little Island's executive director Trish Santini said the artists' work was more important.
 The artists in residence were to work with the park's production team over a period of three years.
 Rudin continued to serve as an artistic advisor to Little Island even after allegations of abuse against him arose in early 2021.

 The park officially opened on May 21, 2021.
 It ultimately cost $260 million to construct.
 Visitors were asked to book reservations if they wished to visit during the midday.
 The opening of the park coincided with the loosening of pandemic restrictions in New York City, and the resulting heavy traffic led the park's ticket website to crash.
-At the opening of the park, architecture critic Michael Kimmelman wrote for The New York Times that the design concept "is in the theatrical vein of 18th century English garden follies".
-The Diller family foundation has agreed to fund the upkeep of the park, including programming, for twenty years.
+At the opening of the park, architecture critic Michael Kimmelman wrote for The New York Times that the design concept "is in the theatrical vein of 18th century English garden follies", while Philip Kennicott of The Washington Post wrote that the park "discombobulates many of the ways in which the body physically adapts itself to the pulse of the city".
+The Diller family foundation agreed to fund the upkeep of the park, including programming, for twenty years.
 According to Barry Diller, the foundation's total contribution to the park reaches an estimated figure of $380 million, of which the upkeep costs comprise $120 million.

 Acts scheduled for the Amph's opening season included the American Ballet Theatre.
 During its 2022 season, Little Island hosted a three-week performing-arts festival called The Big Mix.
+By 2023, the park had presented 572 shows and recorded over three million visitors.
+Little Island staff began focusing on creating entirely new shows for the park during the 2024 season; previously, the park's shows had been one-time performances and adaptations of existing shows.